My Passion

 In the process, a sense of belonging and community is created.

 Over several months and many trips back to India, I learned the ancient practices and experienced firsthand the depth that yoga has to offer.
 I studied with many different kinds of teachers, from Ayurvedic doctors and German Iyengar masters to humble sadhus (holy men) living on the banks of the Ganga, practicing on the hard ground beside their hut.
-From ayurveda to reiki to the observation of mauna (silence), my time spent there was in true seeking and inner exploration.
-Now, I love to share and translate that eastern learning for the western mind here at home in a way that is accessible and fun.
+From ayurveda to reiki to the observation of mauna (silence), my time spent there was fruitful.

 I have been developing curriculum and specialized yoga programs in Kamloops since 2010.
-Over 20 years of personal practice, 18 years teaching and 8 years as a yoga therapist now allows me to offer a broad range of personal experience and intuitive presence.
-It is my passion to create access to safe and welcoming space for people to do their own work and to perhaps get a taste or a glimpse of bliss themselves.
+With 30 years of personal practice, 25+ years teaching and over 17 years in my yoga therapy practice, this now allows me to offer a broad range of experience and intuitive presence.
+It is my passion to co-create with you access to safe and welcoming spaces so we can do our own work and perhaps get a taste or a little glimpse of bliss in the process.

 Om.